6 Simple Ways to be an Infertility Advocate

 5. Advocate for Your Own Reproductive Health

-Sometimes, simply being your own patient advocate is one of the most powerful things you can do.
+Sometimes, simply being your patient advocate is one of the most powerful things you can do.
 Do you suspect you have endometriosis or PCOS?
-Do your research, record your symptoms and see a reproductive endocrinologist armed with insight!
-Do you know if a freeze all cycle would be beneficial to you?
+Do your research, record your symptoms, and see a reproductive endocrinologist armed with insight!
+Do you know if a freeze-all cycle would be beneficial to you?
 Are you aware of Single Embryo Transfer?
 Do you understand preimplantation genetic screening (PGS) and whether it’s something you should consider?
 The more you know, the more you can take an active role in your fertility treatment.

 6. Share Your Infertility Experience

-Whether it’s with a therapist, your spouse or partner, in your own journal, a blog, with others in a support group (online or in-person), with your friends and family (or just the ones you feel will be supportive) or even if it’s just one trusted cycle buddy, I encourage you to share your experience.
-Even if you are not changing laws or company policy, sharing your experience can be a grassroots effort towards changing minds and educating others in your social circle and beyond.
+Whether it’s with a therapist, your spouse or partner, in your journal, on a blog, with others in a support group (online or in-person), with your friends and family (or just the ones you feel will be supportive), or even if it’s just one trusted cycle buddy, I encourage you to share your experience.
+Even if you are not changing laws or company policy, sharing your experience can be a grassroots effort toward changing minds and educating others in your social circle and beyond.

 Read: Why I Choose to be Open About My Infertility